deeedob/thesis/content/23_foundation_qt.md

 mechanics, QtQuick comes equipped with fundamental types imperative for spawning user interfaces in QML.
-This library furnishes the visual canvas and encompasses a suite of types tailored for creating and animating visual entities.
+This library furnishes the visual canvas and encompasses a suite of types tailored for creating and animating visual components.

-A significant distinction between Widgets and QML lies in their rendering methodologies.
+A significant distinction between Widgets and QML lies in their rendering approach.
 Widgets, relying on software rendering, primarily lean on the CPU for graphical undertakings.
 This sometimes prevents them from harnessing the full graphical capabilities of a device.
 QML, however, pivots this paradigm by capitalizing on the hardware GPU, ensuring a more vibrant and efficient